Main Stage Keynotes

 Performance Under Pressure

 What causes smart leaders and rising stars to plateau, or even worse, fail?
 Alternatively, what makes an exceptional leader?
 Surprisingly, both often have the same answer—Emotional Intelligence.
-A set of skills critical to making good decisions, adapting to changing environments, and key to creating strong connections that drive loyalty, influence, and results.
-Whether a seasoned executive, middle manager, or driven individual, Sara will teach you how to manage difficult emotions (and people) and more effectively increase productivity, quality of life, and the bottom line—especially important in today’s high-pressure workplaces.
-Building on cutting-edge research from positive psychology and neuroscience, you’ll learn to respond more skillfully as pressure, tension and complexity increase around you.
+A set of skills and practices critical to making good decisions, adapting to changing environments, managing energy are key to creating strong connections that inspire, influence, and drive positive results.
+Whether a seasoned executive, middle manager, or driven individual, Sara Ross will share three key insights that will shift how you think about emotional intelligence as well as how you build and apply these strategies for success in associations.
+Building on cutting-edge research from positive psychology and neuroscience, she will share her research to help you respond more skillfully while also building your vitality as pressure, tension and complexity increase around you.

 The Power of Diversity and Teams